Burlington Pathfinders: 1896 to 1898: Western Association

 Pitcher Frank Kitson played for the 1897 Burlington Colts had compiled a 14–17 record for the Colts when he was promoted to the major leagues.
 On August 12, 1897, Kitson was purchased from Burlington by the Baltimore Orioles and he immediately joined the roster of major league Orioles.
 Oriole manager Ned Hanlon arranged for the acquisition of Kitson without having seen him pitch in person.
 Making his first major league start for Baltimore on May 19, 1898, Kitson threw a complete game shut against the Pittsburgh Pirates.
 Pitching in 249 major league games with the Baltimore Orioles (1898–1899), Brooklyn Superbas (1900–1902), Detroit Tigers (1903–1905), Washington Senators (1906–1907) and New York Highlanders (1907), Kitson had a career 128–117 record with a 3.18 ERA.
 As a hitter, he had a career .240 batting average with 4 home runs and 95 RBI.

 Despite folding before completing the previous season, the Western Association continued play in 1897 as an eight-team Class B level league.
 The Burlington Colts team finished the 1897 season in last place.
 The Colts ended the Western Association season with a final record of 39–85 and ended the season in eighth place.
 Burlington was managed by Dal Williams and Bob Berryhill.
 With their last place finish, Burlington finished 44.5 games behind the first place Cedar Rapids Bunnies in the final standings.
 Louis Lippert of the Burlington Colts had 76 stolen bases to lead the Western Association.

 In 1898, the Burlington team was known as the "Hawkeyes," at the franchise continued play in the eight-team Western Association.
-The Hawkeyes folded before the of the season.
+The Hawkeyes folded before the end of the season.
 The Burlington Hawkeyes team folded on June 5, 1898.
 Burlington had a record of 7–17, playing the season under manager Bill Krieg when the team folded.
 Shortly after Burlington folded, the Cedar Rapids Bunnies folded on June 9, 1898, leaving the Western Association with six remaining teams.
 When the Rock Island-Moline Islanders team disbanded on June 26, 1898, it caused the Western Association to disband.